kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 For a more **detailed description** of the plugin and the optimization approach, see the **paper** ([Priority Matters: Optimising Kubernetes Clusters Usage with Constraint-Based Pod Packing](TODO:link-to-paper)) or the **thesis report** ([Optimizing Kubernetes Scheduler](TODO:link-to-thesis-report)).

 The following sections describe how to **build, run, and test** the scheduler with the plugin.
-If you just want to **replicate the results** from the paper/thesis report, read the instructions under [Running test jobs using HPC resources](#running-test-jobs-using-hpc-resources-and-init-script-recommended).
+If you just want to **replicate the results** from the paper/thesis report, read the instructions under [Running test jobs using HPC](#running-test-jobs-using-hpc-recommended).

 ## Code Structure